 B2 Productions: Boo!
-Production Value with No Crew and a Little Rant.
+Production Value with No Crew.

 Halloween, what a great time to revisit all those scary movies stuck in my Netflix library.
 I watched Carrie the other night and by the end of the movie a giant hammer hit me over the head.
 Brian DePalma and his crew burned down a gym (some miniature, some not?), rolled a car; had one of the most memorable scenes when Carrie gets pig’s blood poured over her head.
 And let’s not forget the hand that comes up and grabs Amy Irving’s arm in the final scene.
 The credits, roughly 8 minutes after the cast.
 Wait, what?